beatricebarra/MonkeyTask/README.md

 "SlowMovementApplication" is the name of your package! stop the robot before turning off.

-# How to set-up eclise:
+# How to set-up eclpise:
 ```
 cd ~/catkin_ws
 catkin_make --force-cmake -G"Eclipse CDT4 - Unix Makefiles"